adampgiles/CI_PP4_SD/README.md

  - Contains the following fields: user(Foreign Key), subject, body, sent_date.

 ##### Category Model
-The Category model contains data on the categorys a user can attach to their Developer Profile.
+The Category model contains data on the categories a user can attach to their Developer Profile.
  - Contains the following fields: name, friendly_name.

 ##### Developer Model